hiepbkhn/itce2011/uncertain-graph-java/src/Readme.txt

 - NodeDivisiveOpt.java: non-private, try to find the best partition at each level
 - NodeSetModOpt.java
 - NodeSetModOpt2.java: do not use IntSet !

+- LouvainOpt.java
+- NodeSetLouvainOpt.java: k-ary tree, copy from NodeSetLouvain, used in LouvainOpt

 - EdgeFlip: implement paper EDBTw'15